Padnos/Sarosik Civil Discourse Program founders Carol Sarosik and Shelley E. Padnos.

 Today’s college students live in a complex, often contentious world.
-Makau and Marty (2013) describe it as an “argument culture.”
 To help students learn how to handle the divisiveness of this historical moment, the Center for Civil Discourse provides curricular programming and campus/community events which promote the use of civil discourse.
 To create caring communities, we need to matter to each other.
 Civil discourse is one way we can increase our capacity to hear one another; speak respectfully; and assess the complicated dynamics of dialogue.

 The Padnos/Sarosik Center for Civil Discourse aims to systematically enable Grand Valley State University students and area neighbors to develop the concepts, skills, and practices of bringing people with divergent views together for respectful dialogue and problem-solving through the sponsorship of:

 - A rotating two-year endowed professorship appointment

-- An undergraduate course which examines a current social issue through the tools of civil discourse
+- Two undergraduate courses that examine a current social issue through the tools of civil discourse

 - An annual community symposium that is associated with the theme of the course